 One of the primary reasons for Viking interest in Iceland was due to the abundant population of walruses.
 At the time European markets highly prized walrus tusk ivory.

 The seafaring Northern-European Vikings essentially monopolized the walrus tusk trade with their extensive trade networks.
 The walrus tusks were so valuable that the Icelandic Norsemen would eventually hunt them into extinction on the island.

 Icelandic sagas (Saga of Erik the Red and Saga of the Greenlanders) commonly reference that Erik the Red discovered and settled Greenland after his banishment from Iceland for manslaughter.

 However, while this story may be true, he was actually following the trail of walruses in search of their prized tusks.

 When Did the Vikings Discover the Americas

-It is known that by 986 Erik the Red had established settlements among the southern fjords of Greenland.
+By 986 Erik the Red had established settlements among the southern fjords of Greenland.
 He called the land Greenland in hopes of attracting more settlers.

 As Greenland is part of the American continent, the Vikings technically “discovered” America by 986.
 For whatever reason, most people do not count this.